SauceMan8/sspender/README.md

 # Why this fork?

+I liked rcrane's fork, but I wanted my own space to make changes.
+So far it is just some settings.
+But I hope to continue improving.
+Maybe this shouldn't be a fork, I'm not sure on proper etiquette here.

+rcrane's notes:

-I needed a simpler version of sspender and some parts of the original code seemed not necessary.
+> I needed a simpler version of sspender and some parts of the original code seemed not necessary.
+>

-* This fork uses pm-utils and it doesn't schedule a wakeup.
+> * This fork uses pm-utils and it doesn't schedule a wakeup.
-* Timings are increased (hours).
+> * Timings are increased (hours).
-* Idle times can be defined for cpu and disk individually.
+> * Idle times can be defined for cpu and disk individually.
-* Disk stat parsing has been updated.
+> * Disk stat parsing has been updated.

 _Original README:_